anjohnsonoh/WebDevelopmentLearning/README.md

 # HTMLCodebook
 ---
-## This is a library of learned html code for my reference
+## This is a library of html code projects worked on by myself
+## I've also added a codebook for my reference of newly learned html code
 ---
 #### Created by Andy Johnson